 • Risk No. x Risk Title - xxxxx Risk Them ne - Resources / Protec tion / Governance Ownership Potential Risk Cause Potential Effect Risk Score Curren t Mitigations Who is accountable and responsible for managing the risk What could go wrong?
 What may have caused this risk?
 Possible outcomes or adverse effects?
 3 x 3 = 9 What is already in place to manage the risk?
 S A M P L E Proposed Mitigations (v vith dates) • Status Progress Bar 1.
-What is planned to mitigate the risk further? (and when it is due to be completed) <enter date=""></enter>
+What is plant 1.
+What is planned to mitigate the risk further? (and when it is due to be completed) <enter date=""> Increased from?</enter>